vincentremond/MoveOperaPopedVideoPlayer/README.md

 # Move Opera Poped Video Player

-This badly writen app will move the popup video player from opera to the other desktop screen if you have 2 screens.
+This badly writen app will move the popup video player from opera (and now Firefox) to the other desktop screen if you have 2 screens.

+## Build

+cd .\src\MoveWindows\
+dotnet publish --configuration Release --runtime win10-x64